Super XIII: Television

 Unlike, for instance, the BBC, France Television didn't offer any program to the French public about Rugby League.

 Sport en France cover the Championship across their television platforms nationwide.
 Coverage includes the match of the week and one match from each week of the playoffs including the Grand Final.

 From 2020, some Elite 1 games are televised by a local channel ViàOccitanie; this is a free-to-air channel in the South of France but they are also available on the internet and via the triple play internet devices.
 Therefore, they offer, indirectly, free nationwide coverage of the domestic championship.

 Presently, French clubs have to fund the broadcast of their own games or to televise their own matches themselves via the social networks or YouTube.

 Radio

 Radio Marseillette, a local Southern radio, has rugby league debate and news every Saturday from 10:00 to 12:00.
 They also have commentary on some Elite League games.

 Press

-The French national mainstream media barely follow the game.
-Very occasionally, some articles about the sport are published in newspapers such as Le Monde, Le Figaro or the national Sport newspaper L'Équipe.
+The French national mainstream media has, for a long time, been disinterested to follow the game, occasionally, some articles about the sport are published in newspapers such as Le Monde, Le Figaro or the national Sport newspaper L'Équipe.